 It’s important to be realistic and set reasonable goals for your health and fitness.
 The movie stars or athletes that you may see with incredibly defined abs usually have a team of nutritionists, exercise coaches, and trainers and can dedicate much of their day to training and eating extremely healthy.
 Even then, many actors go through unsustainable diets for a specific role that even they can’t maintain for long.
 It is possible to have defined abs as a regular person, but it does take a lot of work.
 Instead of having a goal to look like your favorite movie star, a more realistic goal for most people is reaching a healthy weight.

-How to Safely Lose Weight (and Belly Fat)
+How Can I Safely Lose Weight (and Belly Fat)?

 If you’re already walking, you’re off to a great start.
 Maintain a consistent walking routine, and gradually up the intensity over time.
 This prevents you from burning out or injuring yourself from trying to increase the intensity too quickly.
 Here are some other great things to try: